 - Data from EMRs help healthcare providers to customize treatment plans for each patient.
 For instance, EMRs gather information generated from wearables that track critical signs such as blood-glucose level and blood pressure to forecast what disease the patient is developing.

 - Further, if any chronic disease is recognized, the data is forwarded to the relevant medical professionals.
 They are instantly informed to develop preventive care plans for individual patients.

 What EMR Systems are used in Healthcare?

-Lots of EMR systems are being used in Healthcare industry to digitize patient health data.
-Not just this, but medical staffs also use EMR systems to keep track of patient care data- of past as well as present.
+Lots of EMR systems are being used in the Healthcare industry to digitize patient health data.
+Not just this, but medical staffs also use EMR systems to keep track of patient care data– of past as well as the present.

 The use of EMR is quite helpful for solo practitioners who can manage their small patient base easily using an electronic medical record system.
-These are some of the top EMR used by healthcare providers:
+These are some of the top EMRs used by healthcare providers:

 Greenway Health Intergy